boopsboops/nhamunda-checklist/README.md

 Manuscript is written in markdown.

 ####To do list:
+* find out about the Pinirampus sample
+* GPS for Pinirampus, Pseudoplatystoma, Phractocephalus

-* find tissue samples (ask Val)
+* find specimen CTGA_14289
-* get spreadsheet from Val
-* choose specimens to barcode
+* find those that went straight to ethanol (tatias, pseudoloricaria juvs)
 * do extractions and PCR
 * take specimens to INPA and get accessions
 * check INPA for collections in Trometas and Lower Nhamunda (Centromochlus)